Palmeiras de Goiás

 Palmeiras de Goiás is a municipality in southeastern Goiás state, Brazil.

 Location

 Palmeiras de Goiás is located in the statistical micro-region of Vale do Rio dos Bois at a distance of 88 kilometers from the state capital, Goiânia.
 It is 26 kilometers from Cezarina and the important BR-060 highway.
 Connections with Goiânia are made by GO-060 / Trindade / GO-050 / Campestre de Goiás / GO-156.
-A 1952 Transportes Aéreos Nacional Douglas C-47 mid-air explosion led a plane to crash near Palmeiras de Goiás.
+A mid-air explosion led a plane to crash near Palmeiras de Goiás.